carushi/seqLoGo/README.md

 * Base counts
 * GC contents (-gc option)
+* Amino acid or any characters counts (-any option)
 * Compressed sequences (-str num option)

 from **quite a few of sequences**.